cburst/CRAFT-Corroborative-Restoration-Authorship-Fidelity-Test/README.md

 *requires weasyprint and wiki_freq.txt (included)

 &nbsp;&nbsp;&nbsp;&nbsp;📜 authorship-recognizer.py
-this script uses an LLM to create two plausible decoy sentences for 5 sentences in the original text sample, and the claimed author should be able to identify the sentence they created.
+this script uses an LLM to create two plausible decoy sentences for the 5 longest sentences in the original text sample, and the claimed author should be able to identify the sentence they created.
 *requires weasyprint, nltk, and a deepseek API key (compatible with other OpenAI format LLM APIs)

 &nbsp;&nbsp;&nbsp;&nbsp;📜 sentence-intruder.py